-(1) The fixed monthly sewer service charge is based on an average residential customer's water usage of between 5 and 10 ccf for the lowest three months in the prior calendar year.
+(1) The fixed monthly sewer service charge is based on a typical residential customer's water usage for the lowest three months in the prior calendar year.
 The fixed monthly service charge includes components to add enhancement and replacement funds to assist with the District's aging infrastructure.